ChainAgnostic/CAIPs/CAIPs/caip-25.md

 - chains - array of [CAIP-2][]-compliant `chainId`'s.
 This parameter MAY be
   omitted if a single-chain scope is already declared in the index of the object.
 - methods - array of JSON-RPC methods expected to be used during the session
-- events - array of JSON-RPC message/events expected to be emitted during the session
+- notifications - array of JSON-RPC message/notifications expected to be emitted during the session

 The `requiredScopes` array MUST contain 1 or more of these objects, if present;
 the `optionalScopes` array MUST contain 1 or more of them, if present.